Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Bhaddā bhikkhunī had gone to her relatives’ house.
 Seeing her bathing, the women said: “We’ll rub the venerable’s body and acquire some merit.”
-The bhikkhunī was graceful, and because the women wanted to see her body, she allowed them to rub it.
+The bhikkhunī was attractive, and because the women wanted to see her body, she allowed them to rub it.
 Then they used all kinds of perfumes and oils, and applied them on her body.
 The bhikkhunīs were upset and said: “This renunciate still has many wishes.”

 The bhikkhunīs told Mahāpajāpatī, … She answered: “I really did this, World-honored One.”
 The Buddha said: “Why did you let lay women massage your body?
 From now on, it’s no longer allowed.” … Those who have already heard it should listen again: